-Program: M.Ed.
-Early Childhood Education (547) College: Education
+M.Ed.
+Early Childhood Education (547)

+College: Education

-Prepared by: Michelle Brunson Date: 5-15-18 Approved by: Kim McAlister Date: 6-14-18
+Prepared by: Michelle Brunson

+Approved by: Katrina Jordan

+Date: 06-11-19

+Date: 05-11-19

-Northwestern Mission: Northwestern State University is a responsive, student-oriented institution that is committed to the creation, dissemination, and acquisition of knowledge through teaching, research, and service.
+Northwestern Mission.
+Northwestern State University is a responsive, student-oriented institution that is committed to the creation, dissemination, and acquisition of knowledge through teaching, research, and service.
 The University maintains as its highest priority excellence in teaching in graduate and undergraduate programs.
 Northwestern State University prepares its students to become productive members of society and promotes economic development and improvements in the quality of life of the citizens in its region.